 This appendix describes the service use measures that have been used for each expenditure category (table A.1).
 Information is presented in a template format, which includes a description of the service, the service cost drivers, and the selected service use measures for each expenditure category.

-The measures of service use need to be adjusted for under-identification and service use cost differentials.
-Information relating to these factors, along with data quality statements, is provided in appendix B, C and D, respectively.
+The measures of service use need to be adjusted for Indigenous under-identification and service use cost differentials.
+Information relating to adjustment for Indigenous under-identification is provided in appendix B.